ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

   authorization server to the resource server.
 The decrypted access token usually denotes a CWT claim set represented as CBOR map.

+All CBOR data types are encoded in canonical CBOR as defined in Section 3.9 of {{RFC7049}}.
+This implies in particular that the `type` and `L` components use the minimum length encoding.

 Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server pair as specified above will ensure that the derived key is not shared